AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 		.constant('QI_SAMPLEWEBAPP_EXTERNAL_CLIENTID', 'PLACEHOLDER_REPLACE_WITH_CLIENTID')
 		.constant('QI_SERVER_URL', 'PLACEHOLDER_REPLACE_WITH_QI_SERVER_URL')
-		.constant('QI_SERVER_APPID', PLACEHOLDER_REPLACE_WITH_RESOURCE')
+		.constant('QI_SERVER_APPID', 'PLACEHOLDER_REPLACE_WITH_RESOURCE')

-When you run the solution, please click the login button on the top right to login using your Microsoft account which is setup to use Qi service.
+When you run the example, click the login button at the top right of the screen to log in using a Microsoft account that is configured to use the Qi service.

 Sample Workflow
 ------------------------------

-Once user is logged in, user can click on the Qi Service tab on the top.
+After you are logged in, click the Qi Service tab at the top of the screen.
-This page has five buttons to show the main functionality of Qi.
+The page displayed has five buttons that show the main functionality of Qi:

-1) Create and Insert Button: Creates the namespace, then type, then stream and inserts WaveData events in the stream.
+	1) Create and Insert Button: Creates the namespace, then the type, then the stream, then inserts WaveData events into the stream.
 	2) Update Button: Updates the events
 	3) Retrieve Button: Gets all the events
 	4) Add Behavior: Creates and adds the behavior to the streams
 	5) Cleanup: Deletes the events, stream, behavior, type.

 Create a QiType
 ---------------